 The authors and editors Debbie Lee and Kathryn Newfont, as well as other naturalists included here, describe this careful attention to the land and the creatures that live on it, and declare that “the land itself speaks.”
 It is this possibility of discovering what various animals and plants mean by what they do that makes this book unusual and fascinating. –Valerie Yow, The Oral History Review

-Kathy Newfont of University of Kentucky and I coedited a collection of essays exploring the way everyday people talk about their relationships to public lands.
-The Land Speaks, from Oxford University Press (November 2017), explores the intersections of two vibrant fields, oral history and environmental studies.
-The pieces cover urban, rural, suburban, and wilderness areas.
+Debbie Lee and Kathryn Newfont’s collection of essays explores the way everyday people talk about their relationships to public lands.
+The Land Speaks (Oxford University Press), explores the intersections of two vibrant fields, oral history and environmental studies.
+The essays cover urban, rural, suburban, and wilderness areas.
 They examine forests, rivers, lakes, and agricultural fields.
 They treat crops, trees, dunes, mammals, insects, fish, reptiles, amphibians, and birds.
 Narrators and authors contest established narratives and shed light on entirely untold stories.
 They consider topics ranging from environmental activism to wilderness management to public health.
 They raise questions about the roles of water, neglected urban spaces, land ownership concepts, protectionist activism, and climate change.